muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 </div>

 However, this is all behind a curtain as it is a fully-managed service.
-The rendering above is the intended direction we're headed.
+The rendering above is from the self-service product we're moving towards.
 The current managed solution poses several significant issues.

 **Business perspective**